Ford Indigo: Specifications and performance

-The working Indigo had a 6.0 L V12 48 valve DOHC engine which uses the pistons, rings, rods and the valve train from Ford's Duratec V6 engine found in the Taurus and Mercury Sable.
-The engine has no relation to the V12 used in the GT90 concept unveiled a year earlier (using parts from the Modular V8), despite both having the same displacement.
-The engine has a power output of 435 hp at 6,100 rpm and 405 lbft of torque at 5,250 rpm.
+The working Indigo had a 6.0 L V12 48 valve DOHC engine which used the pistons, rings, rods and the valve train from Ford's Duratec V6 engine found in the Taurus and Mercury Sable.
+The engine had no relation to the V12 used in the GT90 concept unveiled a year earlier (using parts from the Modular V8), despite both having the same displacement.
+The engine had a power output of 435 hp at 6,100 rpm and 405 lbft of torque at 5,250 rpm.
 This engine would later go on to power many cars manufactured by Aston Martin which was owned by Ford until 2007.
-The engine was bolted directly to the chassis, and is a load-bearing member for some suspension components, as is found with most Indy cars.
-The transaxle is a 6 speed unit with a manual clutch, and steering wheel mounted push button gear shifting, developed by Reynard for its Indy cars.
-Ford claimed that the engine was so efficient that it should be capable of 28 mpgus on the highway.
+The engine was bolted directly to the chassis, and was a load-bearing member for some suspension components, as was found with most Indy cars.
+The transaxle was a 6 speed unit with a manual clutch, and steering wheel mounted push button gear shifting, developed by Reynard for its Indy cars.
+Ford claimed that the engine was so efficient that it should have been capable of 28 mpgus on the highway.
 Five of these engines were built by Cosworth as commissioned by Ford are kept by the company.

-The Indigo uses Fikse three-piece modular wheels (measuring 17x11.5-inch at the front and 18x12.5-inch at the rear) wrapped in wide tires supplied by Goodyear.
-The steering is a modified rack and pinion power assisted unit borrowed from the Taurus.
-The brakes are from Brembo with the rotors measuring 13.2-inch at the front and 14.0-inch at the rear.
+The Indigo used Fikse three-piece modular wheels (measuring 17x11.5-inch at the front and 18x12.5-inch at the rear) wrapped in wide tires supplied by Goodyear.
+The steering was a modified rack and pinion power assisted unit borrowed from the Taurus.
+The brakes were from Brembo, with the rotors measuring 13.2-inch at the front and 14.0-inch at the rear.
 The Indigo was estimated to accelerate to 60 mph in 4 seconds and could attain a theoretical top speed of 180 mph.

 Design and features

-The carbon fiber and fibreglass body of the car has scissor style doors for easy access to the car, High-intensity discharge lamps mounted on the rear view mirrors, deep leather bucket seats, a premium stereo, air-conditioning, and a four-point racing harness enhanced the road friendly character of the car.
+The carbon fiber and fibreglass body of the car had scissor style doors for easy access to the car, High-intensity discharge lamps mounted on the rear view mirrors, deep leather bucket seats, a premium stereo, air-conditioning, and a four-point racing harness enhanced the road friendly character of the car.
 The interior employed an LCD screen behind the steering wheel to display the vital information of the car to the driver.
-The low, wedge shaped design of the car incorporates a shark nose at the front with an attached front spoiler and an integrated rear spoiler in the bodywork for improved aerodynamics.
-The front spoiler also houses the LED turn indicators while the rear spoiler houses the neon-tube tail light assembly.
-The car does away with front and rear fenders with small fenders covering the exposed wide tires.
+The low, wedge shaped design of the car incorporated a shark nose at the front with an attached front spoiler and an integrated rear spoiler in the bodywork for improved aerodynamics.
+The front spoiler also housed the LED turn indicators while the rear spoiler housed the neon-tube tail light assembly.
+The car did away with front and rear fenders with small fenders covering the exposed wide tires.
 The static show car had a visor for protection of the occupants from wind while the working prototype did away with the visor.